Zucchini Tarts (Video)

 - Crumble 4 oz. of goat cheese into a large glass measuring cup or a bowl and let it come to room temperature.

 - Slice the zucchini into fourths lengthwise, and then cut it into small pieces.

 - Heat olive oil in a non-stick frying pan, I used my beloved 12 Inch Green Pan (affiliate link).
 Then add zucchini, sprinkle with dried oregano, dried basil, Spike Seasoning or other all-purpose seasoning, and a little salt and pepper.

 - Cook the zucchini a few minutes over medium-high heat, just until it’s barely starting to soften.

-- Spray the tart pan with olive oil or a little non-stick spray and divide the cooked zucchini among the tart wells.
+- Spray the Mini Tart Pan (affiliate link) with olive oil or a little non-stick spray and divide the cooked zucchini among the tart wells.

 - Top with a generous tablespoon of coarsely grated sharp cheddar and a pinch of green onions.